6G-SANDBOX/ELCM-Portal/README.md

    > the levels are set to `DEBUG` or `INFO`
 2. Open the Portal using a web browser.
 3. Register a new user (top right, `Register` tab).
-If no errors are reported after pressing the `Register` button at the bottom then the connection with the Dispatcher is working properly.
+If no errors are reported after pressing the `Register` button at the bottom then the Portal database has been initialized correctly.
-   > Note that newly registered users are not "active", and cannot log in to the Portal until their registration has
-   > been validated by the platform administrator(s).
-For information about the user activation procedure refer to the
-   > Dispatcher (Authenticator) documentation.

 ## Configuration